hantsy/jakartaee9-servlet-starter-boilerplate/docs/test.md

     </dependency>
 </dependencies>
 ```
-You can also add the following test utility libs to improve your testing codes.
+You can also add the following testing utility libs to improve your testing codes.

 ```xml
 <dependencies>